subamanis/mezura/README.md

 - The program doesn't take into account gitignore files, the unwanted dirs have to be added manually in a configuration file

+- Bug: If a file contains Unicode Strings, there is a possibility that a parser thread will panic, due to trying to slice a line in a non-valid way. (byte index is not a char boundary)

 ## Performance
 The performance of the program will scale with the available logical cores (threads) of the machine.
 The default behaviour, if the '--threads' command